 What Is a Heat Exchanger in a Furnace?

 A heat exchanger is a critical component in your furnace that transfers heat to provide space heating.
-Not only does the heat exchanger help warm the home, it also keeps toxic combustion separate from the heated air.
+Not only does the heat exchanger help warm the home, but it also keeps toxic combustion separate from the heated air.

 How Heat Exchangers Work